 Let it Bloom

-Soaking Time
+Infusion Time

 Filtration

 The ideal pressure is about 15-20 pounds.
-If you don’t understand how pressing 15 pounds feels like?
+If you don’t know how pressing 15 pounds feels like?
 Press your plunger on your bathroom scale.
 More than 20 pounds is not necessarily bad, nevertheless beyond this point you don’t have control over the plunging, and grounds could easily spill up in the collector chamber.

 Keep the plunger perfectly vertical.
 If you accidentally angle it, coffee grounds will slip through the sides of the screen-filter.
 Push the plunger down slowly using the weight of your hand and arm for pressure.
 This way you minimize stirring up the coffee dust.